isabelcabezasm/designpatterns/factory/README.md

 # Factory Method

 A *Factory Method* handles object creation and encapsulates it into sublcasses.
+This pattern defines an intreface for creating objects, but lets sublcasses decide which class to instantiate.

 ## Problem